kantoku-code/Fusion360_RollingCircleTranscription/README.md

         + When the correct selection is made, it displays the number of rotations of the base circle and the target circle.
         It is recommended to review the diameter of each circle, as a large number of rotations will take too long to process.
         + If you have made a wrong selection, the OK button will show you why it is grayed out.

 + Press the OK button to start the animation you want to create.

++ The result after execution is created in the same component as the target circle.

 ## Constraints：
 - The base profile, base circle, and target circle can be drawn in different sketches, but they must all exist in the same plane.